kaantekiner/mini-keylogger/README.md

 # mini-keylogger
 A simple keylogger, get key strokes and send it to related flask server.
 Written while training at SAU online class.
+## Usage

+Don't forget to change ip addresses and ports.

 ##### Starting Server
 ```